pauldmk/human_detection_video/README.md

 ### Installing with conda

-Create a GPU enabled environment with all requirements:
+Create an environment with all requirements:
 ```
 conda env create -f requirements.yml
 ```